its-all-waves/bat-signal/docs/milestones/5-MILESTONE.md

 - *PLUG THE LAMP INTO POWER*
     - confirm the lamp powers on when relay powers on
-    - if not working, check the power switch for the lamp is turned on
+    - if not working, check the power switch for if the lamp is turned on

 <br>